DylanBerger/Habitability/README.md

 ![image](https://github.com/DylanBerger/Habitability/assets/82914031/d6830ef3-15e7-410c-bacf-29a791fd8fe7)

-Only Kepler 442 b, met the conditions.
+Only Kepler 442 b met the conditions.

 This happens to be the only exoplanet that the website identified as a potential superhabitable planet.